-The AHN community has a duty of care to all international students There are four key factors outlined below:
+The AHN community has a duty of care to all international Guests.
+There are four key factors outlined below:

 AHN representatives must be aware of discrimination legislation.
-Racial discrimination abounds in the homestay industry because the majority of homestay students wish to live with what they perceive as a ‘typical’ native American family.
-Race is not sufficient grounds to reject an applicant as a host.
+Racial discrimination abounds in the homestay industry because the majority of homestay Guests wish to live with what they perceive as a ‘typical’ American family.
+Race is not sufficient grounds to reject an applicant as a Host.

-While the supervisor must avoid discrimination, if a potential host, regardless of race, does not meet the selection criteria set by the host manager then the host manager must refuse them.
-For example: homestay students expect to stay with an English speaking family to improve their English language capabilities.
-If a high level of English is an established criterion for placing students and a household does not meet the criterion, the household can be refused as a host.
-If the supervisor chooses to reject potential hosts based on this criterion (or any other), the code of conduct and program policies should clearly reflect this position to protect the supervisor and the AHN community legally.
+While the Supervisor must avoid discrimination, if a potential Host, regardless of race, does not meet the selection criteria set by the Host Manager then the Host Manager must refuse them.
+For example, homestay Guests expect to stay with an English-speaking family to improve their English language capabilities.
+If a high level of English is an established criterion for placing Guests and a household does not meet the criterion, the household can be refused as a Host.
+If the Supervisor chooses to reject potential Hosts based on this criterion (or any other), the code of conduct and program policies should clearly reflect this position to legally protect the Supervisor and the AHN community.

-It is at the supervisor’s discretion whether or not the host should be informed of the reasons they are being rejected.
-For example, if requirements are currently lacking that may be met in the future a supervisor may wish to alert the host of what is needed; however, if a host is completely unsuitable (e.g. hosting as primary income, prior exclusion from network) the supervisor may choose to simply inform the prospective host of their unsuitability without elaboration.
-If the host chooses to challenge this they may be informed of the Grievance Management Policy (RMSPOL0006).
-Please note that as part of the grievance proceedings applicants do have a legal right to view information collected regarding them: as such host files should be objective and not overly explicit in listing reasons for host unsuitability.
+It is at the Supervisor’s discretion whether or not the Host should be informed of the reasons they are being rejected.
+For example, if requirements are currently lacking that may be met in the future a Supervisor may wish to alert the Host of what is needed.
+However, if a Host is completely unsuitable (e.g. hosting as primary income, prior exclusion from network, etc.) the Supervisor may choose to simply inform the prospective Host of their unsuitability without elaboration.
+If the Host chooses to challenge this they may be informed of the Grievance Management Policy.
+Please note that as part of the grievance proceedings applicants do have a legal right to view information collected regarding them.
+As such, Host files should be objective and not overly explicit in listing reasons for Host unsuitability.

-Accommodation must be inspected prior to a student being placed according to the appropriate check list (above).
-A host should be advised if they have failed to supply any part of the requirements and re-checked when requirements are complete.
+Accommodation must be inspected prior to any Guest being placed according to the appropriate checklist (above).
+A Host should be advised if they have failed to supply any part of the requirements and re-checked when requirements are complete.